Brain-and-Consciousness/consciousness-explore/README.md

 # consciousness-explore
-Explorations of consciousness in brain and machine - rerouting
+Explorations of consciousness in brain and machine -> https://github.com/arvidl/consciousness-explore